 FSU Football Fall Camp Obserations: Seminoles Focus On Special Teams, Two-Minute Situations

+FSU Football Fall Camp Observations: Seminoles Focus On Special Teams, Two-Minute Situations

 Florida State practiced for the eighth time in ten days on Friday morning.
 The Seminoles went a little lighter during this session as the team worked without shoulder pads ahead of its first scrimmage of the preseason.